 The homegrown beers at Ivanhoe Park Brewing Company serve as an excellent complement to the district’s dining options.
 Other bars and lounges include The Lucky Lure, The Imperial at Washburn Imports, Hideaway Bar, Nora’s Sugar Shack and The Matador, as well as LGBTQ+ venues such as The Hammered Lamb and Savoy Orlando.

 Even nature-lovers will enjoy Ivanhoe Village, which connects to the Orlando Urban Trail.
 The 3-mile path runs from Lake Highland in Orlando to Mead Botanical Garden in Winter Park, passing six gorgeous lakes along the way.

-Although it’s not a neighborhood, this unique, 45-acre public park is adjacent to Audubon Park and Mills 50, and minutes from downtown and other Orlando districts.
+Although it’s not a neighborhood, the unique, 45-acre Loch Haven Cultural Park is part of Ivanhoe Village Main Street district, adjacent to Audubon Park Garden District and Mills 50, and minutes from downtown and other Orlando districts.
 More importantly, it’s home to museums and galleries that are must-visits for patrons of the arts.

 In May, Loch Haven Park hosts the Orlando International Fringe Theatre Festival, aka Orlando Fringe, which is the longest-running event of its type in the U.S. The park also has Orlando Science Center, one of our best STEM attractions.